MicrosoftDocs/windows-dev-docs/windows-apps-src/enterprise/customer-database-tutorial.md

 ## Part 7: Delete a customer

 Deleting a customer is the final basic operation that you need to implement.
-When you delete a customer you've selected within the data grid, you'll want to immediately call **UpdateCustomers** in order to update the UI.
+When you delete a customer you've selected within the data grid, you'll want to immediately call **UpdateCustomersAsync** in order to update the UI.
 However, you don't need to call that method if you're deleting a customer you've just created.

-1. Navigate to **ViewModels\CustomerListPageViewModel.cs**, and update the **DeleteAndUpdate** method:
+1. Navigate to **ViewModels\CustomerListPageViewModel.cs**, and update the **DeleteAndUpdateAsync** method:

     ```csharp
-    public async void DeleteAndUpdate()
+    public async void DeleteAndUpdateAsync()
     {
         await DeleteCustomerAsync();
-        await UpdateCustomers();
+        await UpdateCustomersAsync();
     }
     ```